ways-choir-dev/ways-choir-dev.gitlhub.io/content/_index.en.md

 ## News

+### Addendum

+We proudly present the tv contribution from the **Late Evening Show of the RBB24** about the Berliner Chortreff 2022, which was kindly made available to us by the RBB.
+The article mainly reports on WAYS as an example for the participating choirs.

+You can find the article now here on the website in our video section.

 ### September 2022

 After one year of friendly welcome at the youth club "Bus-Stop" in Lichterfelde, we have now found a new home in Tempelhof.
 We ended the summer break with our first rehearsal in the very nice room of the neighborhood club "Berliner Bär".